 While a day at the beach is often full of fun, it can go wrong without the right products to keep you comfortable.
 But more products often means more waste, which isn’t so easy on the planet.
 By finding the best (green) ones, you can be prepared and eco-friendly at the same time.

 Here are five green products you need to add to your beach trip toolkit right now.

 A big bag is essential when you’re headed to the beach.
 You’ll need a large one to carry the things on this list, plus any other must-haves.
 Opt for a lightweight one to make trips to and from the car or house easier.
 Consider bags with a waterproof lining to prevent irreparable damage in case it comes in contact with water.
 At the beach, that’s pretty likely to happen.

-Not only is The Little Market committed to sustainability, it’s also a company that works to ensure women empowerment and, most importantly, fair trade.
-By purchasing this beach bag, you can breathe easily knowing your bag was ethically sourced, made by artisans who were treated fairly.
+Not only is The Little Market committed to sustainability, but it’s also a company that works to ensure women’s empowerment and, most importantly, fair trade.
+By purchasing this beach bag, you can breathe easy knowing your bag was ethically sourced and made by artisans who were treated fairly.

 2. Mineral Sunscreen

 There are so many sunscreen products on the market — choosing one is daunting.
 Sunscreens fall into two categories, both with vastly different environmental effects.